benwilber/benwilber.github.io/_posts/2015-08-26-dynamic-log-formats-in-nginx.md

 1440618416.679,"foo=bar&baz="this has a , and is quoted""
 ```

-We can predict the problem this is going to cause for `csc.reader`:
+We can predict the problem this is going to cause for `csv.reader`:

 ```python
 ['1440618416.679', 'foo=bar&baz=this has a ', ' and is quoted""']